The Passage (Cronin novel)

 The Passage is a novel by Justin Cronin, published in 2010 by Ballantine Books, a division of Random House, Inc., New York.
 The Passage debuted at #3 on the New York Times hardcover fiction best seller list, and remained on the list for seven additional weeks.
 It is the first novel of a completed trilogy; the second book The Twelve was released in 2012, and the third book The City of Mirrors released in 2016.
 The novel and its sequels were to be adapted into a film trilogy; however, they were instead developed into a Fox television series.

 Setting

 The Passage begins in the near future and details an apocalyptic and, later, post-apocalyptic world that is overrun by zombie/vampire like beings who are infected by a highly contagious virus.
 What begins as a project to develop a new immunity-boosting drug based on a virus carried by an unnamed species of bat in South America eventually becomes the virus that transforms the world.
 The novel begins in 2016 and spans more than ninety years, as colonies of humans attempt to live in a world filled with superhuman creatures who are continually on the hunt for fresh blood.
+Major parts of the story take place in modern day California and Colorado.